 The program includes:

-- 6 Nights accommodations in a private estate
+- 6 Nights accommodation at a historic villa

 - All Breakfasts

 - Five Dinners including wine

 - Hands-on Cooking classes including wine

 - All Sightseeing

 - Group Transfer from/to Avignon TGV train station